RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 At this point it's helpful to stop and make a generalization about Bnk for ANY value of n and k.
 The same recurrence relation should hold.
 Let's say you have an n-bit string of weight k.
 That bit string has to start on the left with either 0 or 1.
 So it's one of two things: A 1 followed by a bit string of 1 fewer bits (length n-1) that has a weight of k-1 since all the bits have to add up to k; or it's a 0 followed by an n-1 bit string of weight k since again all the bits have to add up to k.
 The number of the first kind is B,n-1,k-1 and the number of the second kind is B,n-1,k.
 So we get this recurrence relation here for any n,k by adding the two cardinalities together.

 We're going to use this recurrence relation to finally compute B5,3 but there's two special cases to bring up.
 One is where the n and k are equal to each other.
 The set Bnn is the set of all n-bit strings that have weight n but there is only one such bit string, namely the bit string of all 1's.
 If you had any 0's in a string of length n, the weight would be less than n.
+Therefore the number Bnn is 1.

 Similarly Bn,0 is the set of all n-bit strings of weight 0, and there's only one such string, namely the string of all 0's.
+Therefore the number Bn0 is also 1.

+So armed with the recurrence relation and these two special cases, we can now compute B53.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTQ0ODM1NTEsMTE4OTYxNDg0NywzMz
-cxNDMzMDIsLTgxNDQ1MTU3OF19
+eyJoaXN0b3J5IjpbMTk4MDU0MTIxMSwxMTg5NjE0ODQ3LDMzNz
+E0MzMwMiwtODE0NDUxNTc4XX0=
 -->